daniilgorev/daniilgorev/README.md

-### Привет, я начинающий Data Scientist! 👋
+### Hi, I’m an aspiring Data Scientist! 👋

-Приветствую вас на моей странице GitHub. Меня зовут Даниил Горев, и я увлечен анализом данных, машинным обучением и искусственным интеллектом. Моя цель - развиваться в области Data Science и создавать полезные проекты для общества.
+Welcome to my GitHub page!
+My name is Daniil Gorev, and I am passionate about data analysis, machine learning, and artificial intelligence.
+My goal is to grow in the field of Data Science and create meaningful projects that benefit society

-#### 💼 Мои навыки
+#### 💼 My skills
 - Python
 - Pandas
 - NumPy